Medication Search: Lynparza

 Olaparib belongs to the class of medications called antineoplastics.
 It is used to treat certain types of cancers of the ovaries, fallopian tubes, and peritoneum (a layer of tissue that lines the abdomen).
-It is also used to treat certain types of breast cancer that have metastasized.
-Olaparib is used in people with a specific type of gene mutation called BRCA.
+Olaparib is also used to treat certain types of breast, pancreatic, and prostate cancers that have metastasized.
+Olaparib is used for people with a specific type of gene mutation called BRCA.
 Olaparib works by preventing cancer cells from repairing damage to their DNA.
 This helps to kill the cancer cells.

-The recommended adult dose of olaparib is 400 mg (8 × 50 mg capsules) taken by mouth, 2 times a day.
-Depending on side effects of the medication, your doctor may reduce the dose that you take.
+The recommended adult dose of olaparib tablets is 300 mg (2 × 150 mg tablets) taken by mouth, 2 times a day.
+Depending on the side effects of the medication, your doctor may reduce the dose that you take.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.